 The name Kennecott is derived from a misspelling of the Kennicott Glacier.
 The mining camp, with its striking red buildings with white trim, dominated by the wood frame 14-story concentrator, is overwhelmed by the Kennicott Glacier and the Wrangell Mountains, which stand 14,000 feet above the camp.
 The camp is within the Wrangell-St. Elias National Park and Preserve.

-The Kennecott Mines National Historic Landmark is an approximately 7-8 hours drive from Anchorage.
+The Kennecott Mines National Historic Landmark is approximately a 7-8 hours drive from Anchorage.
 From Anchorage, visitors must drive east on the Glenn Highway (Hwy 1), then south on the Richardson Highway (Hwy 4), then east on the Edgerton Highway (Hwy 10), then continue east on the McCarthy Road, a narrow, gravel road that is 59 miles long.

 Wrangell-St. Elias National Park & Preserve